paulklemm/regression-heatmap-paper/Cover Letter.md

   * [Reviewer 1] It was criticised, that it is not clear how the found models are investigated further.
 Therefore, we clarified this in the introduction of Section *4 Regression Cube Analysis of Cohort Study Data* as well as in the introduction of Section *5 System Design*
   * [Reviewer 1] Elaborate more on the limitation of having only three dynamic variables.
 We discussed this limitation in Section *8 Summary and Outlook* by suggesting 3D projections of hypercubes spanned by more than 3 dynamic regression variables.
   * [Reviewer 2] Security issues are now indicated at the beginning of Section **4 Regression Cube Analysis of Cohort Study Data** as well as Section **5 System Design** and discussed in Subsection **5.1 System Paradigm and Components**
+  * [Reviewer 2] We revised a large number of long sentenced to either split them up or to simplify them.

 # VAST'15 Reviews "Regression Cube Analysis of Cohort Study Data "